 After you finish up your golf lesson, don’t just book a tee time and head out (hoping you’ll all of a sudden play like Jack Nicklaus).
 Instead, take some time and practice what you’ve learned.

-Review the instruction video footage that your instructor took and all of the notes, and try to recreate all the motions you learned during your lesson.
+Review the instruction video footage your instructor took and all the notes, and try to recreate all the motions you learned during your lesson.
 If you worked on putting, go back to the putting green.
 If you did golf swing training, spend some time on the driving range.
-The best way to solidify your learning is to practice it as much as you can, as soon as you can.
+The best way to solidify your learning is to practice it as much as possible, as soon as possible.

 Taking golf lessons is one of the best ways to improve your golfing ability in a short period drastically.
 Why do you think all the golf pros on tour spend so much time with their coaches?